White Glove Tour

 With a passionate guide leading your journey, the White Glove Tour offers an intimate, personal glimpse of a public genius.
 On this unique, behind-the-scenes tour you’ll hold Alexander Graham Bell's personal mementos and models.

 Together, your small group will enter the White Glove Room, a small room accessible via a series of ramps, and examine Bell’s comfort items: his favourite jacket, walking stick and personal notebook.
 Artifacts can be delicately handled and verbally described by the guide.
 You’ll follow the love story between "Alec" and Mabel Bell, the woman for whom the telephone was invented.

 By telephone: 902-295-2069

 In person: At the Alexander Graham Bell National Historic Site

-- Limited to five people per tour
+- Limited to four people per tour

 Alexander Graham Bell National Historic Site,

 559 Chebucto Street,